Uniform Feasibility For Smoothed Backup Control Barrier Functions: Introduction

 \section{Introduction}

-Safety is the main requirement for controlling modern autonomous systems.
 In safety-critical control, the objective is to provide a formal guarantee that, starting from a designated set, trajectories never leave this set during operation.
 Control Barrier Functions (CBFs) embed such guarantees as constraints in online optimization---often by penalizing the deviation from a desired control law, which leads to a design paradigm called safety filter \cite{ames2019control}.
 The practicality of this framework ultimately hinges on the feasibility of the resulting optimization problem, which in turn requires a certificate that the constraint function is a valid CBF.

 Converse safety theorems study conditions such that a safe set admits a CBF, therefore they can be used to address the certification problem when the safe set is represented by a continuously differentiable function.
 Converse results mostly rely on compactness assumption of the set, and span stability-like conditions \cite{prajna2005ontheNecessity}, separation certificate via Meyer functions \cite{wisniewski2016converse}, and robust variants \cite{ratschan2018converse}.
 Alternatives avoid compactness assumption at the expense of other restrictive conditions such as global Lipschitz constant \cite{liu2022converse} or bounded Lie derivatives \cite{gurriet2018towards}.
 Recently, a relaxed formulation of CBF, named extended CBF (eCBF), has been proposed to remove these assumptions from the converse side of necessity (of the existence of an eCBF), while retaining safety guarantees on the direct side of sufficiency \cite{mestres2024converse}.